Asajco/Asajco/README.md

 - 👋 Hi, I’m Jakub

--I'm a passionate junior Web developer, mostly focusing on UI design, but I can also build a full web page according to your ideas.
+-I'm a passionate junior Front-end developer, last year I gain a lot of experience working as a Front-end developer at BeCode, where i learned TypeScript and gained a lot of experiences in React.

 -I'm currently studying at the University of Matej Bell in Slovakia / applied informatics and software engineering.

 -I have been an exchange student in Finland at the University of Applied Science, where I studied Web development which I stuck to.

-In the future I really would like to extend my knowleage to different frameworks like NextJS and also be really confident in styled-components, and also try to create some back-end apps.
+In the future, I would like to extend my knowledge to different frameworks like NextJS and learn more about Backend development.

 <!---
 Asajco/Asajco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.